Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Linear Variance Reduction of the Consensus Step

-Here, $\sigma_2(W)$ denotes the second largest singular value of the weight matrix $W$, and the constants $\alpha \leq 1$ and $C_1 \geq 1$ depend on $\kmax$ and $\kmin$, respectively, defined in Appendix \ref{app:constant}. \end{theorem} The primary challenge in deriving this result is balancing the effect of curvature.
+Here, $\sigma_2(W)$ denotes the second largest singular value of the matrix $W$, and the curvature related constants are defined in Appendix \ref{app:constant}. \end{theorem} The primary challenge in deriving this result is balancing the effect of curvature.
 Negative curvature weakens smoothness, while positive curvature weakens convexity.
-Our {\it key innovation} is to optimize the variance with respect to the consensus step-size $s$ to balance this trade-off.
+Our {\it key innovation} is to optimize the variance with respect to the consensus step size $s$ to balance this trade-off.
 Unlike existing methods tailored for Hadamard manifolds \cite{chen2024decentralized}, which benefit from global negative curvature and favorable convexity properties, we adopt a more geometric approach.
 Specifically, we leverage Lemma \ref{lem:dist_lower} to upper bound the distortion introduced by positive curvature through a multiplicative factor, enabling a unified analysis beyond the Hadamard setting.

-\begin{remark}[Effect of $\kmax$] If the manifold $\man$ is a Hadamard manifold, the maximum sectional curvature $\kmax=0$ and we have $\alpha=1$.
-In this case, the only factor contributing to the slowdown of the algorithm is the potentially large smoothness constant induced by $\kmin$. \end{remark}
+\begin{remark}[Effect of $\kmax$] If the manifold $\man$ is a Hadamard manifold, the maximum sectional curvature $\kmax=0$.
+In this case, the only factor contributing to the slowdown of the algorithm is the potentially large upper bound on the Hessian of the squared distance function induced by $\kmin$. \end{remark}

-\begin{remark} Theorem \ref{thm:consensus} serves as a fundamental building block for DRO on manifolds with bounded sectional curvature, since it can be used to analyze the distance between local variables and global average, and while we use it for network error analysis, the result can be of separate interest. \end{remark}
+\begin{remark} Theorem \ref{thm:consensus} serves as a fundamental building block for DRO on manifolds with bounded sectional curvature, since it can be used to analyze the distance between local variables and their (global) average.
+While we use it for the network error analysis, the result can be of separate interest. \end{remark}

+\begin{remark} The consensus step that generates $x_{i,t+1}$ does not include an additional projection onto $\mansubset$.
+We assume invariance condition that the iterates of consensus step remain in $\mansubset$.
+This type of invariance assumption is standard in the literature; see, e.g.,\cite{ahn2020nesterov,alimisis2021momentum}. \end{remark}